TY - BOOK

 Y1 - 2024/12/31

-N2 - This inductive examination of the topics in the public administration literature using computational social science and corpus linguistics (N = 12,760 articles) reveals a new landscape of public administration topics, changes in topics over time and their distribution.
-The top ten topics include healthcare, federal government, performance management, environmental regulation, and HRM accounting for just over a third of scholarship between 1991 and 2019.
-The focal topics identified in individual journals identified similarities with popular topics in the whole corpus – networks, health care, HRM – and less frequently examined topics including gender and diversity and partnerships.
-Analysis of topics over time shows a substantial flow in topics moving from a country and practice focus to concepts such as governance, networks and citizens.
-Analysis of the World Bank Governance Indicators indicated that lower scoring countries placed a greater emphasis on structures, while research in countries with higher scores emphasised management and governance.
+N2 - This inductive examination of the topics in the public administration literature using computational social science and corpus linguistics (17 journals, N=12,760 articles, 1991–2019) reveals a new landscape of public administration topics, changes in topics over time and their distribution: Topic modelling of the stock of the whole corpus identifies 50 topics: the top ten topics included health care, federal government, performance management, environmental regulation, HRM and networks and accounted for just over a third of scholarship between 1991–2019.
+Focal topics identified in individual journals identified similarities with popular topics in the whole corpus – networks, health care, HRM – and less frequently examined topics including gender and diversity and partnerships.
+Analysis of topics over time shows a substantial flow in topics moving from a country and practice focus in the early stages of our study period to concepts such as governance, networks and citizens in the late stages (2015–2019).

-AB - This inductive examination of the topics in the public administration literature using computational social science and corpus linguistics (N = 12,760 articles) reveals a new landscape of public administration topics, changes in topics over time and their distribution.
-The top ten topics include healthcare, federal government, performance management, environmental regulation, and HRM accounting for just over a third of scholarship between 1991 and 2019.
-The focal topics identified in individual journals identified similarities with popular topics in the whole corpus – networks, health care, HRM – and less frequently examined topics including gender and diversity and partnerships.
-Analysis of topics over time shows a substantial flow in topics moving from a country and practice focus to concepts such as governance, networks and citizens.
-Analysis of the World Bank Governance Indicators indicated that lower scoring countries placed a greater emphasis on structures, while research in countries with higher scores emphasised management and governance.
+AB - This inductive examination of the topics in the public administration literature using computational social science and corpus linguistics (17 journals, N=12,760 articles, 1991–2019) reveals a new landscape of public administration topics, changes in topics over time and their distribution: Topic modelling of the stock of the whole corpus identifies 50 topics: the top ten topics included health care, federal government, performance management, environmental regulation, HRM and networks and accounted for just over a third of scholarship between 1991–2019.
+Focal topics identified in individual journals identified similarities with popular topics in the whole corpus – networks, health care, HRM – and less frequently examined topics including gender and diversity and partnerships.
+Analysis of topics over time shows a substantial flow in topics moving from a country and practice focus in the early stages of our study period to concepts such as governance, networks and citizens in the late stages (2015–2019).

 KW - public administration